JoeFonzarelli/UnityDebugTools/README.md

 We also have a hud print tool that allows us to print messages on screen from any part of our code, offering a visual solution similar to the prints used in Unreal Engine.

-##Getting Started

-The funcionalities it uses out of the box are very simple, since it has been created as a template for a quick and highly customizable debugger for any game.